 Lucky and his short bow just saved my life.

+Lucky looks at my face, looks at my hands, then at my face again.
 “Welcome to Evermoor.”
-He claps me on the shoulder and walks away.
+He claps my shoulder and walks away.

 Gyrax’s eyes are sad and knowing.
 He opens his mouth like he’s about to speak, then shakes his head and takes his place in the column.